 Rome is a town that does not mess around from the museums to the architecture and, our favorite, food.
 Everything in this city is on full volume from the personalities to the traffic and even the food -- prepare to go big or go home.

-There's a lot of local food in Rome that has serious history -- but here are five Roman bites we insist you try next time you find yourself in Rome:
+There's a lot of local food in Rome that has serious history -- but here are five bites we insist you try next time you travel to Rome:

 Classic Roman Pastas